50 Facts that will blow your mind

 At the time, up to one-third of all currency in circulation was believed to be counterfeit, and the problem was undermining public confidence in the U.S. financial system.
 To address this issue, President Abraham Lincoln signed a law creating the Secret Service as a division of the Treasury Department to investigate and prosecute counterfeiting cases.

 Over time, the Secret Service’s responsibilities expanded to include other areas of law enforcement, such as protecting the President and other high-level officials and investigating financial crimes such as credit card fraud and cybercrime.
-Today, the Secret Service is a multi-faceted agency with a wide range of national security, law enforcement, and criminal investigation responsibilities.
+Today, the Secret Service is a multi-faceted agency with many national security, law enforcement, and criminal investigation responsibilities.

-18. Brown spots in older books is known as Foxing.
+18. Brown spots in older books are known as Foxing.

 It happens when the (F)errous (Ox)ide or Iron in the paper is exposed to humidity.